 WHAT KARMABROOKLYN (THE ORGANIZATION) DID

-• When we began meeting, we surveyed business owners to find out what their common needs and concerns were.
-They told us that they aren’t getting enough customers, their rent is headed toward being unaffordable, and the appearance of our streets and sidewalks needs to be improved.
+- When we began meeting, we surveyed business owners to find out what their common needs and concerns were.
+They told us that they weren’t getting enough customers, that their rent was headed toward being unaffordable, and that the appearance of our streets and sidewalks needed to be improved.

-• In June, we began holding community meetings.
-They are open to residents and business owners.
+- In June 2009, we began holding community meetings.
+They were open to residents and business owners.

-• We started the KARMABrooklyn Blog and the Kensington Area Community Calendar in June.
-We write about local small businesses and post announcements about programs, events, assistance, and legislation that can help them.
-We write about community events that are of interest to local residents and post them on our calendar.
+- We started publishing the KARMABrooklyn Blog and the Kensington Area Community Calendar in June 2009.
+We wrote about local small businesses and posted announcements about programs, events, assistance, and legislation that could help them.
+We wrote about community events that were of interest to local residents and posted them on our calendar.

-• We collected data for a Shop Local brochure, which will serve as a descriptive guide to our neighborhood’s retail stores, restaurants, and services.
+- We collected data for a Shop Local brochure, which would serve as a descriptive guide to our neighborhood’s retail stores, restaurants, and services.

-• We designed a flier for a sale being held by a local merchant and helped publicize it.
+- We designed a flier for a sale being held by Rich Frog Toys (211 Church Avenue) and helped publicize the sale.

-• To help a local restaurant owner obtain a beer and wine license, we created a petition for residents to sign.
+- To help Old Brick Cafe (207 Church Avenue) obtain a beer and wine license, we created a petition and got residents to sign it.

-• We encourage people who write for the local print and online media to provide much-needed coverage for Kensington.
+- We encouraged people who wrote for the local print and online media to provide much-needed coverage for Kensington.

-• We were part of the Organizing Committee for the 2010 Kensington World's Fair.
+- We were members of the Organizing Committee for the 2010 Kensington World's Fair, held in front of the P.S.
+230 Upper School.